 Unfiltered Systems: Water systems that do not need to filter their water before disinfecting it because the source is very clean [40 CFR, Subpart H].
+There are no unfiltered systems in Delaware.

 Violation: A failure to meet any state or federal drinking water regulation.